• Skip to primary navigation

 If your soup is too thin, let it simmer uncovered until it reaches your desired consistency.
 Add less broth next time.

-Can I use frozen carrots?
+Can I use frozen carrots in butternut squash carrot soup?

 Yes.
 To ensure they cook evenly, just be sure the frozen carrots are chopped to the same size as the butternut squash.